 It’s a particular problem because, although you will of course be striving to maintain a clean and hygienic environment at all times, you can’t always be accountable for your guests.
 With the sunshine blazing, room windows will be left open, offering an ideal entry point for many species of insect.
 And if your guests are leaving food lying around in their rooms, wasps, ants, and other creepy crawlies will invade.

-Mice and rats will also pose an additional threat in this heat, carrying with them fleas, ticks, bacteria and disease.
+Mice and rats will also pose a threat in heat, carrying with them fleas, ticks, bacteria and disease.
 With a high guest turnover in the summer months, bed bugs, too, present an additional problem.
 These creatures hitch rides in clothes and suitcases, travelling from room to room, hotel to hotel and location to location.

 The only way for businesses in the hotel and hospitality industry to stay on top of pest control is with the help of professionals.
 DIY solutions and defences are rarely effective for long, and no chances can be taken in a heatwave.
 As such, if you’re a business owner in this sector, you should call in the pest control experts today to ensure your premises are adequately protected from pests of all shapes and sizes.